andyarvanitis/purescript-native/README.markdown

 3. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.

 4. From your working directory, run the `{installation_path}/pcc` command with no arguments.
-This will generate a default `Makefile` for you in that directory.
-You can edit it if needed to change things like the location of the PureScript packages you intend to download and use.
-There are also some usage notes in the `Makefile` itself.
+This will generate `Makefile` and `psc-package.json` files in that directory.
+There are some usage notes in the generated `Makefile`.

-5. Pull in your desired PureScript packages using `git` (bower will be supported later), making sure to use the pure11-specific versions in [this list](https://github.com/andyarvanitis/pure11/wiki/Packages).
+5. Use PureScript's standard `psc-package` utility to add and manage package dependencies.

 6. You should now be ready to build a PureScript program.
   * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `make`.
 If your machine has multiple cores, you might want to use `make -jN`, where `N` is the number of cores.

-  * To use the garbage collector, add `GC=yes` to the `make` command line (or you can modify the `Makefile` that you generated in step 4).
+  * **Optional and advanced**: To use the garbage collector, add `GC=yes` to the `make` command line (or you can modify the `Makefile` that you generated in step 4).

   * This will generate the C++ source tree for your program and then build an executable binary.
 The resulting executable will be in the `bin` subdirectory under the output directory and called `main` (so `output/bin/main`, by default).